 You never know when such opportunities will turn into impromptu occasions to share the gospel with your grandchildren.
 Shared experiences like this also create a bond between you and your grandchildren that will make them much more receptive to the gospel when you do share it.

-If you want someone to pray with you over your grandchildren, or need help in how to approach them with the gospel, our confidential, free online mentors are standing by.
+If you want someone to pray for your grandchildren with you, or you need help discerning how to approach them with the gospel, our confidential, free online mentors are standing by.
 Contact one today.